 CSS(E)L holds a mix of term unsecured funding supplied by CS AG London Branch, which mitigates its short-term funding risk.
-Treasury reviews secured funding profile changes and wider secured funding related activity which is discussed on a weekly basis during the UK Liquidity Meeting, with Liquidity Risk Management and Global Liquidity Group representatives attending these meetings.

-Treasury works closely with business divisions to understand and forecast material changes in activity whether short, medium or long-term and its potential impact on internal and regulatory metrics.
-Liquidity Risk have also established a number of controls which are set at entity and business levels and used to highlight any material changes to the asset pool, secured funding profile, including counterparty concentrations.
+Treasury reviews secured funding profile changes and wider secured funding related activity.
+The function also works closely with business divisions to understand and forecast material changes in activity whether short, medium, or long-term and its potential impact on internal and regulatory metrics.
+Treasury Risk Control have also established several controls which are set at entity levels and used to highlight any material changes to the asset pool, secured funding profile, including counterparty concentrations.